Zeigren/healthchecks_docker/README.md

 `docker-entrypoint.sh` creates configuration files and runs commands based on environment variables that are declared in the various `.yml` files.

 `env_secrets_expand.sh` handles using Docker Secrets.

-### Nginx

-Used as a web server.
-It serves up the static files and passes everything else off to gunicorn/healthchecks.